crcn/mojojs.com/content/docs/0 Getting Started/4 Examples.article.md

   }
 }}

-Below is a list of examples, and open source projects using Mojo.js
+Below is a list of examples, and open source projects using MojoJS.

 ### [TodoMVC Example](https://github.com/mojo-js/mojo-todomvc-example)